-North Carolina election fraud case evokes a history of U.S. election scandals
+North Carolina election fraud case evokes a history of U.S. election scandals (UPDATE)

 What looks more and more like blatant election fraud in North Carolina’s 9th Congressional District is being seen as a case of how to steal an election.
 But that wouldn’t be the first time in American history that such outright election fraud had occurred.